Programs & Courses

 About the Program

 Apprenticeship is a great way to develop employable skills while working and earning a paycheck.
 In fact, apprentices are required to find a job before they go to school.
+As a welder, your opportunities are endless.
+Work in the field or start your own business in a prosperous and lucrative trade that can take you wherever you want to go.

 On the job, you’ll typically work under the direction of a journeyman who provides instruction as you gain experience.
 Your college study periods are short, usually about two months long, allowing you to build theoretical knowledge and more advanced practical skills.
 Apprenticeship programs require you to attend college once a year for three or four years.